DroidCtxBin/BinCtx_Detection/README.md

 To evaluate the effectiveness of BinCtx, we collect several malware families from AMD dataset[1].
 As the existing malware dataset can be out-of-date, we also resort to the labeled dataset from CHAMP[2], which contains 2,992 recent, real-world apps from Google Play and top-tier Chinese app markets.
 We merge two datasets as certain undesired behaviors share common characteristics with malware.

 ## Contents
+* APKCallGraph folder contains code to construct call graph for an app, which can be further used to extract hard-code URL constants, the usage patterns of third-party libraries.
+It takes Android .apk file as input, and output the call graph as .dot file.
+* Binary conversion folder holds the scripts to convert the app's bytecode into RGB image.
+* Data folder holds some samples we used in our evaluation from both datasets (malware and undesired behavior apps)

 ## Requirements
 * Java version: 1.8.0_181